waylonggggg/tp/docs/DeveloperGuide.md

        Expected: No student is edited.
 Error message is shown as parameters with invalid formats were provided.

 2. Deleting CCAs from a student
     1. Prerequisite: List all students using the `list` command.
 Multiple students in the list.
-Multiple CCAs in the list and the first person has at least one CCA.
+Multiple CCAs in the list and the first student has at least one CCA.
     2. Test case: `remove_c 1 c/Basketball`
        Expected: The first student is removed from the `Basketball` CCA.
 The updated student details are shown in the list.
     3. Test case: `remove_c 1 c/Basketball`